 Quail eggs are a popular food in Asia, South America, and Central America.
-As a result, certain ethnic foods markets may carry an inventory of quail eggs.
+As a result, certain ethnic food markets may carry an inventory of quail eggs.
 Where I live, they can commonly be found in Asian markets at around $5 per dozen, which is more expensive than a lot of independent sellers or raising the quail yourself, but still less expensive than most online listings and specialty stores.
 If you can’t raise them and can’t find a local seller, an ethnic foods market may be the way to go.

-Check online listings
+Check online listings for local quail eggs

 You can buy just about anything on the internet and quail eggs are no exception.
 Doing a quick Google search for quail eggs for sale will bring up listings on sites like Etsy, Ebay, and Amazon.
 Generally, a dozen quail eggs purchased online will run between $6 and $12, not taking shipping and handling into consideration.
 If you’re going through the trouble of buying quail eggs from the internet, I would strongly recommend picking up some hatching eggs and raising them yourself.

-Find them at a specialty foods store
+Find quail eggs at a specialty foods store

-Higher end grocers and specialty food stores do sometimes carry quail eggs, but this is generally the most expensive way of getting eggs in my experience.
+Higher-end grocers and specialty food stores do sometimes carry quail eggs, but this is generally the most expensive way of getting eggs in my experience.
 The going price seems to run from $10 per dozen all the way up to $15 per dozen.
 This is a pretty expensive breakfast, which may be worth it to you, but definitely shouldn’t be your first choice when looking for inexpensive quail eggs.